Can a beginner start on a 1000cc Motorcycle?

 Of course you can just hop on a litrebike and start riding, but the chances of you making a mistake and getting hurt is largely amplified.

 If you decide to skip the smaller bikes and start out with a beast, there are some small steps to take that would be advisable, such as finding a quiet parking lot and familiarizing yourself with the clutch and throttle control.
-Then play with the throttle while in neutral to understand its sensitivity, then find the bite point of the clutch and as soon as it starts to bite pull it in.
+Play with the throttle while in neutral to understand its sensitivity, then find the bite point of the clutch and as soon as it starts to bite pull it in.
 Basically all the things you should be doing with a new bike but with much more care.
 If your thinking of test riding a 1000cc motorcycle click here for a free 8 step checklist.
-A more powerful motorcycle is not as forgiving when you eventually make a mistake and if you don’t have the basics of riding under your belt and the experience that comes with that, bad things will happen.
+Its important to note that a more powerful motorcycle is not as forgiving when you eventually make a mistake and if you don’t have the basics of riding under your belt and the experience that comes with that, bad things will happen.
+If you want to become the best rider you can, its advisable to start with a smaller cc motorcycle and move up through the ranks as you learn and improve your skills.
+This is why many 600cc riders are faster than 1000cc riders on the track.
 Whatever you decide, get out there and start enjoying it!